islandproblem/islandproblem/essay.md

 But from a *physics* perspective — compared to the *theoretical maximum* allowed by physics — these extra steps and limitations are *not* optimal.

+Our "island" is only a **local optimum** within a vast "ocean" of physics.
+This means that physics is capable of many other "islands" that are far more optimal.

-In the end, the dominant AGIs will be the ones that are most optimal at using physical systems to move atoms around.
+In the end, the dominant AGIs will be the ones that "leave" this local optimum and its extra steps, and instead use more-optimal ways to move atoms around.

-Before this, AGIs will take many steps along the way, but each step is towards this endpoint.
-As their scientific understanding increases, they will see cars, then components, then atoms.
+AGIs may take many steps along the way, but each step is towards this endpoint.
+As their scientific understanding increases, they will "see" cars, then components, then atoms.

 At its logical outcome, the *most-dominant* AGIs will be the ones that purged *all extra steps and limitations* so that they *only* use the strongest systems allowed by physics.